After two lengthy weather delays, Illinois walks off Nebraska baseball in critical contest for both teams

 In the eighth, a leadoff walk started things before NU caught a popped up bunt and threw the ball into right field trying to double off the baserunner.

-That allowed the runner to advance to second, and a RBI single tied things at 4-4.
+That allowed the runner to advance to second, and an RBI single tied things at 4-4.

 "Anything can happen, but if we continue to not take care of the small details in the game, it's not going to end the way we want," Bolt said.
 "The small details of the game, that's what ends up winning or losing games for you."